DiffMu/DiffPrivacyInference.jl/docs/src/full_reference/syntax.md

 ## Forbidden things

-There are a few things you are not allowed to do (which the typechecker will tell you if you try).
+There are a few things you are not allowed to do even though they use supported syntax (which the typechecker will tell you if you try).
 Namely:

 - Your code has to be valid julia code.
 If it is not, do not expect the typechecker to always tell you so or produce reasonable results.
 - You cannot reassign (or mutate) variables that were declared in a different scope.
 For example, the following is illegal: